RobertJN64/MLVisualizationTools/README.md

 To use interactive webapps, use the `pip install MLVisualizationTools[dash]` or `pip install MLVisualizationTools[dash-notebook]` flags on install.

+If you are running on a kaggle notebook, you might need `pip install MLVisualizationTools[kaggle-notebook]`

 ## Express

 To get started using MLVisualizationTools, run one of the prebuilt apps.